espressomd/espresso/doc/sphinx/installation.rst

    .. seealso:: :ref:`DPD interaction`

--  ``LB_BOUNDARIES`` Enables the construction of LB boundaries from shape-based constraints on the CPU.

--  ``LB_BOUNDARIES_GPU`` Enables the construction of LB boundaries from shape-based constraints on the GPU.

 -  ``LB_ELECTROHYDRODYNAMICS`` Enables the implicit calculation of electro-hydrodynamics for charged particles and salt ions in an electric field.

--  ``ELECTROKINETICS`` Enables the description of chemical species advected by a LB fluid on the GPU.

--  ``EK_BOUNDARIES`` Enables the construction of electrokinetic boundaries from shape-based constraints on the GPU.

--  ``EK_DEBUG`` Enables additional checks in electrokinetic simulations.

 .. _Interaction features: